-Update Rocky Linux Before Installation
+Update Rocky Linux Packages

 sudo dnf upgrade --refresh

-Install the EPEL release package:
+Install the EPEL release package from Rocky’s Extras repository:

 sudo dnf install -y epel-release

-Verify EPEL is enabled:
+Confirm that EPEL is enabled:

-dnf repolist | grep epel
+dnf repolist --enabled | grep '^epel'

-Expected output on Rocky Linux 10:
+Relevant output on Rocky Linux 10 looks like this:

 epel Extra Packages for Enterprise Linux 10 - x86_64